XiovV/Golty/README.md

   dhparam:
 ```

-Add the below environemnt variables to your go-auto-yt `docker-compose.yml` file to have them proxied by the container with the above config:
+Add the below environment variables to your go-auto-yt `docker-compose.yml` file to have them proxied by the container with the above config:

 ```YAML
 environment: